 Governments, agencies or commissions are responsible for conducting Radiation Safety Officer (RSO) courses.
 These regulations are part of IAEA guidelines and agreements.

-Employees have to be trained to handle radiation sources and safety procedures on site.
-They attend RSO training courses periodically which are paid by the company.
-When an RSO leaves the company, a new employee has to be trained.
+Employees need training to handle radiation sources and safety procedures on site.
+They attend RSO training courses periodically, paid by the company.
+When an RSO leaves the company, a new employee needs training.
 At least one radiation safety officer needs to be on-site.
 If an RSO employee is temporarily unable to work, this could result in difficult situations.

 There are a lot of regulations for companies who want to work with radiation sources.
-Before buying a radiation density gauge, the buyer should be informed by knowledgeable parties for the selection of RMA manufacturers with a good reputation to decrease the risks for high costs in the end.
+Before buying a radiation density gauge, the buyer should get advice by knowledgeable parties for the selection of RMA manufacturers with a good reputation to decrease the risks for high costs in the end.